What's Coming to Netflix in March 2021 - What's on Netflix

 - Paper Lives (2021) N – Turkish drama about a man working in an impoverished neighborhood.

-- Paradise PD (Season 3) N – The absurd animated sitcom from the creators of Brickleberry ramps up the chaos for season 3.
+- Paradise PD (Season 3) N – The absurd animated sitcom from the creators of Brickleberry ramps up the chaos for season three.

 - The One (Season 1) N – New sci-fi series about a scientist creating a way of finding your soul mate through DNA.